STAFF AND BOARD

 MIPN Board Members

 Kim Bogenschutz has been the Aquatic Invasive Species Program Coordinator for the Iowa Department of Natural Resources since 2000.
 She has a BA in Biology from Gustavus Adolphus College and an MS in Fisheries Science from South Dakota State University.
 She has worked on aquatic habitats in Minnesota, Indiana, and Iowa for over 25 years.
-Kim is vice-chair of the Association of Fish and Wildlife Agencies Invasive Species Committee, served as chair of the Mississippi River Basin Panel on Aquatic Nuisance Species (ANS), and is a member of the ANS Task Force and American Fisheries Society Introduced Fish Section.
-She has also served on MIPN’s board since February of 2016.
+Kim is vice-chair of the Association of Fish and Wildlife Agency's Invasive Species Committee, served as chair of the Mississippi River Basin Panel on Aquatic Nuisance Species (ANS), and is a member of the ANS Task Force and American Fisheries Society Introduced Fish Section.
+She has also served on MIPN’s Board of Directors since February of 2016.

 Jason Stevens is a Regional Rangeland Management Specialist, Rangeland Ecologist, and Invasive Species Program Coordinator for Region 9 of the U.S. Forest Service, and is based out of Milwaukee, Wisconsin.
 Forest Service Region 9 spans the Eastern U.S. from Minnesota to Maine.
 Its mission is to manage 16 National Forests and associated grasslands for multiple beneficial uses and to advise state, local and private land managers on the integrated natural area management.
 Jason is particularly interested in the impacts of invasive plants on the health of our region’s forests and grasslands.
 He has served as the MIPN board’s Forest Service liaison since April of 2016.
 In this role, he participates in board discussions but is not a voting member.